DannielF/DannielF/README.md

 #  👋 Hi, I’m @DannielF

-Developer focused on providing the best accessibility and user experiences, working with technologies such as JavaScript, vue.js.
-In addition to providing logic and adaptability to applications with Node.js, Java(Spring).
+Developer focused on providing the best accessibility and user experiences, working with technologies such as JavaScript, Angular, React.
+In addition to providing logic and adaptability to applications with Node.js, Java (Spring Boot).

 - 👀 I’m interested in Backend and Frontend profiles.
-- 🌱 I’m currently mastering Java, SDLC.
+- 🌱 I’m currently mastering Nest, GraphQL.
 - 💞️ I’m looking to collaborate on whatever you need, no doubt in contact me.
 - 📫 How to reach me, see my portfolio and follow me.